What is a dihydrotestosterone (DHT) blocker

 Unlike natural supplements such as saw palmetto, there is a wealth of evidence showing that finasteride is an effective treatment for male pattern baldness.
 One photographic study, carried out on men with moderate hair loss, showed that 90% of the men stopped losing hair after taking finasteride.
 This makes it the most effective treatment for blocking DHT and treating male pattern baldness.

 Whilst it’s not technically a DHT blocker, minoxidil (often sold as “Regaine”) is also a highly effective treatment for hair loss.
 In fact it has been proven to stop male pattern baldness in over 60% of men.
-Unlike Propecia, Regaine is not a prescription treatment so you can find it in most high street pharmacies.
+Unlike Propecia, Regaine is not a prescription treatment, you can find it in most pharmacies, but you can also order Regaine foam online from us.

 I’m suffering from male pattern baldness.
 What should I do?

 You should start by speaking to a doctor.
-They will be able to offer you more advice about your treatment options, bearing in mind that male pattern baldness has no cure.
-You should not start taking hair loss supplements or “DHT blockers” that you have bought off the internet.
-They are very unlikely to be effective, and they could also be harmful to your health.
+They will be able to offer you more advice about your treatment options, bearing in mind that male pattern baldness has no cure..

-For further information you can take our free online assessment below, and one of our doctors will assess your hair loss and suggest appropriate treatment.
+For further information you can take our free online assessment, and one of our doctors will assess your hair loss and suggest appropriate treatment.